cloudbees/arcalos-boot-config/README.md

 ```
 jx boot
 ```

+If you are not in a clone of a boot git repository then `jx boot` will clone this repository and `cd` into the clone.

 The bootstrap process runs the Jenkins X Pipeline in interpret mode as there's nothing running in your Kubernetes cluster yet and so there's no server side tekton controller until after we bootstrap.